romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

 ### So, what do digital workers and companies really need?

  * Computers, meeting the hardware requirements of the work, including a webcam and a microphone.
- * A tool to chat, which should also allow grouping conversations in channels / topics to make them manageable.
+ * A tool to chat, which should also allow grouping conversations in channels / topics and threads, to make them manageable.
  * A tool to meet, supporting both video and audio; and with the ability to record meetings.
- * A tool to organize and track work (creating to-do list / backlogs; setting status to items: pending, in progress, completed; etc.)
+ * A tool to organize and track work (to create to-do lists / backlogs; set status to items: pending, in progress, completed; etc.)
  * A tool to keep and share work-related knowledge.

 ### Some useful enhancements

  * A good microphone, camera and headset, beyond the built-in ones in your computer:
-   * Video and audio quality are very important for a successful remote communication, especially audio, when you have many non-native speakers in the team.
-But also video, since the non-verbal cues are a key part of human communication.
+   * Video and audio quality are very important for a successful remote communication.
+Especially audio, when you have many non-native speakers in the team.
+But also video, since non-verbal cues are a key part of human communication.
  * Enough screen real estate:
    * To me, screen real estate is never too much.
    * Personally, I have two 28” monitors that I use constantly (e.g. one with the chatting tool and another one with a browser; or one with a browser and another one with the IDE).
 I use big font sizes, as my sight is not my greatest strength.
 So having two large screens really helps me.
-     * Also, I find my 2 big screens very useful for remote meetings, as I can keep the general participants' view in one of my 28” screens (letting me see all, or most, faces); while also keeping another screen either for whoever is speaking at a certain point or, specially, for the shared screen of whoever is presenting.
+     * Also, I find my 2 big screens very useful for remote meetings.
+I can keep the general participants' view in one of my 28” screens (letting me see all, or most, faces); while also keeping another screen either for whoever is speaking at a certain point or, especially, for the shared screen of whoever is presenting.
    * Additionally, I also keep my 15” mac screen on a side, for secondary things such as music (Spotify), for instance.
      * In meetings, I also benefit from having this third monitor, to keep our chatting tool (Slack) handy there; or a browser window, useful if I have to search for something while in the meeting.